 - i. "location" would be clarified to state "physical address, if one exists" - ii. if soil is excavated from multiple areas (e.g., several daylighting operations at different locations) and being transported in the same truck, clarify that the hauling record would list out each of the locations that the soil was excavated from, as well as any other associated information - iii. clarify that the contact information (phone number and email address) be provided for the person at the project area who can be contacted to respond to inquiries regarding the load of soil, and the name and contact information for a person at the reuse site who can confirm their consent to receive that soil - c.
 Amend section 18(3) to clarify that a copy of the fully complete hauling record be provided to both the receiving site as well as the source site - d.
-Add a requirement for the owner or operator of the site where soil was loaded, to identify contingency measures to the hauler in the event that soil cannot be accepted at the intended receiving site
+Add a requirement for the owner or operator of the site where soil was loaded, to identify contingency measures to the hauler in the event that soil cannot be accepted at the intended receiving site standard contingency across the board should be to return soil to

-5) Exempt landscaping projects at enhanced investigation project areas from the reuse planning requirements (Schedule 2 of the Excess Soil Regulation)
+5) Exempt landscaping projects at enhanced investigation project area.
+Don't overcomplicate. reuse planning requirements (Schedule 2 of the Excess Soil Regulation)